L35ilinda/templates-documentation/README Template.md

 - *The ETL job ran successfully without errors?*

+# Data Quality Validations
+*How is the data collected being validated?*
+*i.e. If the data in the data source changes and will make the data in the dashboard or report incorrect, how is this being catered for?*

+*e.g.*
+- *Describe Primary keys,*
+- *Describe Foreign keys,*
+- *Describe the strictness of data types, etc*

 # Security & Privacy
 ## Security
 *How is access to the data controlled? eg. Active Directory, Azure Active Directory*